pauldambra/blog_source/_posts/2026-09-22-i-will-happily-slop.md

 ## Well, I am wilfully going to confuse it with AI slop.

 During the short-lived tab completion phrase AI made software badly.
 Claude's Opus, fable and Jippity's astra, and sol circle around making software passably.
 Sometimes they are amazing and sometimes not.
-You can meaningfully write software without every actually writing the software.
+You can meaningfully write software without ever actually writing the software.

 Arguably, right now your bespoke tailor-made software beats the cheap ready-made stuff.
 Engineers still worry about the code being slop.